snap-one/docs-driverworks-proxyprotocol/source/includes/54_intercom_state_notifications/_12-SIPUSERNAMECHANGED.md

 ## SIP\_USERNAME\_CHANGED

-Notification sent to the proxy  when the SIP username value of the intercom has changed.
+Notification sent to the protocol  when the SIP username value of the intercom has changed.

 ### Signature